 3. The Damage Was Caused Because You Failed to Maintain Your Vehicle

-Despite the fact your insurer may pay for damages caused by your lack of vehicle maintenance, it doesn’t give you a good reputation with the company or your claim history.
+Despite the fact your insurer may pay for damages caused by your lack of vehicle maintenance, it doesn’t give you a good reputation with the agency or your claim history.
 If bald tires caused you to skid off the road in a rainstorm or you ran over that loose front bumper when it finally broke off, it might be in your best interest to skip a claim to avoid looking like a risky vehicle owner to your insurer.

 4. The Person Driving Your Car Was Not Covered Under Your Policy

 There are many situations where a driver wouldn’t be covered under an auto policy.
 Some policies restrict allowing others to drive your vehicle under any circumstances.
 If damage to your vehicle happened when an uncovered driver was at the wheel, your insurance likely won’t cover it.
-If the company won’t pay for the repairs, it’s better to keep that claim off your record and shell out the cash on your own.
+If the agency won’t pay for the repairs, it’s better to keep that claim off your record and shell out the cash on your own.

 5. The Accident Happened on Private Property

 In most jurisdictions, a car accident that happens on private property will not involve a police report unless the damage was caused intentionally.
 It is difficult to prove fault in private property accidents because of the lack of credible, documented evidence.
-If no one was injured in the accident and no legal issues arise, it is sometimes better to pay for your own repairs instead of getting your insurance company involved.
+If no one was injured in the accident and no legal issues arise, it is sometimes better to pay for your own repairs instead of getting your insurance agency involved.

 To learn more about filing a claim, contact the insurance experts at Tri-Star Insurance.
 We would be happy to go over our process with you.
 In addition to affordable auto insurance, we also offer commercial, homeowners, RV, and motorcycle insurance in San Diego.
 Call today at 619-272-2100 for a free quote.